How Reliable are Standardized Field Sobriety Tests?

 Failing 2 will lead to arrest.
 Once again, the scoring is completely subjective and 100% up to the opinion of the arresting officer.
 In addition, they do not take into account any past or present injuries.

 3. One-Leg Stand (OLS) Test

 The One-Leg Stand is another example of a divided attention test.
-It has 13 different instructions and is also comprised of two stages:

 1. Instruction Stage